docker/docs/network/ipvlan.md

 interface.
 This result is easy access for external facing services as there is no need for port mappings in these scenarios.

-### Pre-Requisites
+## Prerequisites

-- The examples on this page are all single host and require using Docker experimental features to be enabled.
+- The examples on this page are all single host.
-- All of the examples can be performed on a single host running Docker.
+- All examples can be performed on a single host running Docker.
 Any example using a sub-interface like `eth0.10` can be replaced with `eth0` or any other valid parent interface on the Docker host.
 Sub-interfaces with a `.` are created on the fly. `-o parent` interfaces can also be left out of the